symbol/symbol-docs/source/sdk/overview.rst

 Overview
 ########

-The NEM2 Software Development Kit (a.k.a.
-NEM2-SDK) is the primary software development tool to create NEM2 components, like more tools, libraries or applications.
-All, or almost all, components should use NEM2-SDK instead of raw API.
+The NEM2 Software Development Kit is the primary software development tool to create NEM2 components, like more tools, libraries or applications.
+All, or almost all, components should use **NEM2-SDK** instead of raw API.

 .. warning::  The SDKs methods could change until it reaches the stable version 1.0.0.